These oven-baked, snack-size bison sliders pack a punch with their delicious fillings, condiments and buttery topping.

 - The meatballs can be prepared and stored in the refrigerator, up to one day in advance, before baking.

 Everyone knows fries go with burgers like peanut butter and jelly, but if you want to try different sides, potato salad is a great option.
-It still has potatoes, it is cooling, but has that extra pucker of vinegar that pairs well with the sliders.
-You can also enjoy some potato chips, a simple green salad or grilled fruit.
+You can also enjoy some potato chips, a simple green salad or grilled mango.

 Baked Bison Sliders